Track and Field Coach

 I just started Javelin and I was wondering about any drills to do at home without a javelin.
 My main struggles are the penultimate and I throw towards the ground.

-Asked by Madelyn about 7 years ago
+Asked by Madelyn over 7 years ago

 Hi Coach,